-The labor costs associated with mixing a compounded product that contains at least one Part D drug component can be included in the dispensing fee (as defined in 42 CFR 423.100).
+The labor costs associated with mixing a compounded product that contains at least one Part D drug component can be included in the dispensing fee (as defined in 42 CFR §423.100).

 For compounds containing all generic products, the generic cost-sharing should be applied.
 If a compound contains any brand name products, the Part D sponsor may apply the higher brand name cost-sharing to the entire compound.
+Sponsors treating compounds as non-formulary products should be applying the cost sharing associated with the exceptions tier, regardless of whether the compound contains brand or generic products.

-10.5 - Medical Supplies Associated with the Delivery of Insulin
+10.5 - Medical Supplies Associated with the Delivery of Insulin (Rev. 2; Issued: 07-18-08; Effective/Implementation Date: 07-18-08)